tdaverse/tdarec/tests/testthat/_snaps/zzz-step-vpd-persistent-entropy-summary.md

       -- Operations
       * persistent features from a Rips filtration of: dist
-      * persistent entropy summary of: dist_pd
+      * persistent entropy summary of: dist

 ---